See Adobe Dynamic Media Classic desktop app to review system requirements, download and install the new app, and then sign in to it.

 Adobe is committed to ensuring its products meet the security requirements of its customers.
 The new Adobe Dynamic Media Classic desktop app continues to provide customers with a highly secure experience that conforms to all Adobe security standards.

 Some companies do not let you download and install software and apps onto your system without approval.
-In such cases, work with your IT teams early to gain permission to access the new Adobe Dynamic Media Classic desktop app.
+In such cases, work with your IT team early to gain permission to access the new Adobe Dynamic Media Classic desktop app.
 Remember that after December 31, 2020 the browser version will be deprecated.
 It is important that you avoid waiting until the last minute to download the new desktop app.

 No, the AIR technology on which the new Adobe Dynamic Media Classic desktop app is built restricts a user from having multiple instances of the app open at a given time.